Pilsworth

 Pilsworth is an area in the Metropolitan Borough of Bury, Greater Manchester, England.
-Historically, it was a township, but in 1894 it was divided between Bury, Heywood, and Unsworth.
+Historically, it was a township and civil parish, but in 1894 it was divided between Bury, Heywood, and Unsworth.

-It was formerly home to a retail and leisure complex called Park 66, consisting of a cinema, a ten-pin bowling alley, an Asda superstore and a selection of food outlets including Pizza Hut, McDonald's, Frankie & Benny's and Chiquito.
-Following the closure of the cinema most of the other retail and leisure venues followed suit with only Asda and McDonald's remaining.
+It was formerly home to a retail and leisure complex called Park 66, consisting of a cinema, a ten-pin bowling alley, uperstore and a selection of food outlets.

 In June 2016 work started on a multi-million pound re-development.

-This will see Home Bargains, The Food Warehouse, Costa Coffee and KFC open their doors for trading in 2019.
-A further 8,790 sq ft of retail space will also be made available in unit sizes from 1,250 sq ft.
-The work is being carried out by Sladen Estates and Peveril Securities.
+History

+Pilsworth was formerly a township in the parish of Middleton, in 1866 Pilsworth became a separate civil parish, in 1894 the parish was abolished to form Heywood and Unsworth, part also went to Bury.
+In 1891 the parish had a population of 867.